pytek-io/website/reflect/scientific_frameworks.md

 - Exposes the most popular graph libraries including [Plotly JS](https://plotly.com/javascript/) and [Altair](https://altair-viz.github.io/#).
 - Strong support for realtime display thanks to its asynchronous design.
-- Allows the definition advanced behaviours in a callback free style.
+- Allows the definition of advanced behaviours in a callback free style.
 - No out-of-the box report generation.

 ## Streamlit